mono/md-website/help/faq.md

 There are numerous goals that MonoDevelop hopes to achieve.
 Some of these are:

 -   To create a best of breed development environment for Unix systems for Mono.
--   Since its written in Gtk#, and we like Gtk# and we get good support from Gtk#, most likely it will add functionality to improve the Gtk# experience.
+-   Since it's written in Gtk#, and we like Gtk# and we get good support from Gtk#, most likely it will add functionality to improve the Gtk# experience.
 -   We want to integrate the tools we have been building so far, so things like MonoDoc, NUnit-Gtk and the debugger should target MonoDevelop.

 ### Under which license is MonoDevelop available?